Behavior tree (artificial intelligence, robotics and control): Background

 A behavior based control structure was initially proposed by Rodney Brooks in his paper entitled 'A robust layered control system for a mobile robot'.
 In the initial proposal, a list of behaviors could work as alternatives to one another.
 Later, the approach was extended and generalized into a tree-like organization of behaviors, with extensive application in the game industry as a powerful tool to model the behavior of non-player characters (NPCs).

 They have been extensively used in high-profile video games such as Halo, Bioshock, and Spore.
 Recent works propose behavior trees as a multi-mission control framework for UAV, complex robots, robotic manipulation, and multi-robot systems.

 Behavior trees have now reached the maturity to be treated in Game AI textbooks, as well as generic game environments such as Unity (game engine) and Unreal Engine (see links below).

 Behavior trees became popular for their development paradigm: being able to create a complex behavior by only programming the NPC's actions and then designing a tree structure (usually through drag and drop) whose leaf nodes are actions and whose inner nodes determine the NPC's decision making.
-Behavior trees are visually intuitive and easy to design, test, and debug, and provide more modularity, scalability, and reusability than other behavior creation methods.
+Behavior trees are designed to simplify the visualization, testing and debugging of behaviors, and offer modularity, scalability, and reusability compared to traditional behavior creation architectures.

-Over the years, the diverse implementations of behavior trees kept improving both in efficiency and capabilities to satisfy the demands of the industry, until they evolved into event-driven behavior trees.
-Event-driven behavior trees solved some scalability issues of classical behavior trees by changing how the tree internally handles its execution, and by introducing a new type of node that can react to events and abort running nodes.
-Nowadays, the concept of event-driven behavior tree is a standard and used in most of the implementations, even though they are still called "behavior trees" for simplicity.